Cooking with rabbit.

 When selecting your rabbits for consuming, make sure they have healthy skins, clear bright eyes and no sign of disease.
 Wild rabbit does not require hanging, and if you are unsure about preparation, your local butcher may help.
-I have found that portioning the rabbit into eight pieces, keeping the front and hind leg portions and the saddle - a tender peice of meat found on each side of the lower back, and discarding the the left over ribs and spine, to be the easiest way to prepare the rabbit for cooking.
+I have found the easiest way to prepare the rabbit for cooking is to portion it into pieces, keeping the front and hind leg portions and the saddle - a tender piece of meat found on each side of the lower back - but discard the left-over ribs and spine.

 A SIMPLE STEW.

-Slice some onion and a carrot or two and fry in same pan used to seal rabbit joints.
-When onion has softened and turned golden in colour place on top of rabbit in casserole dish.
-Add some beef stock, a generous pinch of mustard, and a generous pinch of dried Tarragon.
-Cover and place in oven at 160oc for 2 to 3 hours.
-If sauce is a little runny, thicken with a spoon of instant gravy powder.
+Slice some onion and a carrot or two and fry in same pan used to seal the rabbit joints.
+When the onion has softened and turned golden in colour, place on top of the rabbit in the casserole dish.
+Add some beef stock, a generous pinch of mustard, and a generous pinch of dried tarragon.
+Cover and place in an oven at 160*C for 2 to 3 hours.
+If the sauce is a little runny, thicken with a spoon of instant gravy powder.
 Easy!

 Serve with roast potatoes and some green veg.